lucaplayground/nestegg/README.md

    ```

 This command creates a test user, portfolios, and assets, allowing you to quickly set up a testing environment.

+## Usage Guide
+### Getting Started

+1. **Registration**:
+   - Navigate to the registration page and create an account.
+   - Choose your default currency during registration.

+2. **Login**:
+   - Use your credentials to log in to your account.

+### Managing Portfolios

+1. **Create a Portfolio**:
+   - From the dashboard, click on "Create New Portfolio".
+   - Enter a name for your portfolio and select the currency.

+2. **View Portfolios**:
+   - Access the "My Portfolios" page to see an overview of all your portfolios.

+3. **Portfolio Details**:
+   - Click on a portfolio name to view its details, including assets and performance.

+### Managing Assets

+1. **Add Assets**:
+   - In a portfolio, click "Add Asset".
+   - Search for an asset by name or ticker symbol.
+   - Enter the quantity and purchase details.

+2. **Update Asset Positions**:
+   - In the portfolio details, find the asset you want to update.
+   - Click "Edit" and modify the quantity or other details.

+3. **Remove Assets**:
+   - In the portfolio details, select the assets you want to remove.
+   - Click "Delete Selected" to remove them from your portfolio.

+### Tracking Performance

+1. **Dashboard Overview**:
+   - The main dashboard shows your total portfolio value and performance over time.

+2. **Portfolio Performance**:
+   - In each portfolio's detail page, view individual asset performance and overall portfolio metrics.

+3. **Asset Distribution**:
+   - Check the "Geographic Distribution" and "Asset Type" charts on the dashboard for insights into your investment spread.

+### Account Management

+1. **Update Profile**:
+   - Access your profile settings to update personal information or change your password.

+2. **Change Default Currency**:
+   - In profile settings, you can change your default display currency.
+   - Note: This doesn't convert existing assets but affects new additions and overall display.

+### Using the Mobile Version

+- While fully functional on desktop, some tables may not display optimally on smaller screens.
+- Use landscape mode on mobile devices for better viewing of detailed tables.

 ## Current Limitations and Future Considerations